Bitfinex

-Bitfinex is a cryptocurrency exchange owned and operated by iFinex Inc, and is registered in the British Virgin Islands.
+Bitfinex is a cryptocurrency exchange owned and operated by iFinex Inc, and is registered in the British Virgin Islands and regulated in El Salvador.
 Bitfinex was founded in 2012.
 It was originally a peer-to-peer bitcoin exchange, and later added support for other cryptocurrencies.
 Bitfinex was one of the first professional platforms built for cryptocurrency trading.
 Bitfinex is the world's second-largest exchange by number of bitcoins held in its digital wallet, and is estimated to have about 403,000 bitcoins.
 It has 1.6 million users.
+In 2025, it announced the implementation of zero trading fees for all spot, margin, and derivatives trading on its platform.

 History

 2012: Early history

-Bitfinex was founded in December 2012 as a peer-to-peer bitcoin exchange offering digital asset trading services to users worldwide.
+Bitfinex was founded in December 2012 as a peer-to-peer (P2P) bitcoin exchange offering digital asset trading services to users worldwide.
 Bitfinex initially started as a P2P margin lending platform for bitcoin and later added support for more cryptocurrencies.
 It was one of the first professional platforms built for cryptocurrency trading.

 Raphael Nicolle, an IT technician from Paris, launched Bitfinex following a previous project called Bitcoinica.
 He continued to work as a developer for the platform until the beginning of 2017.
 Bitfinex was designed to offer high-volume trading and both spot and derivatives products, including exchange trading, margin trading, margin funding (P2P lending), over-the-counter markets, and derivatives trading.